-They resemble tree peonies thanks to their vigorous, domed growth and large double flowers, and their dark green foliage is known to be largely disease resistant.
+They resemble tree peonies thanks to their vigorous, domed growth and large double flowers.

-The Itoh peony’s foliage will grow dense and healthy in full sun, but its flowers will typically last longer if they are exposed to some light shade.
+The Itoh peony’s foliage will grow dense in full sun, but its flowers will typically last longer if they are exposed to some light shade.

 You'll want to water your Itoh peonies in spring as new growth emerges, provided there's no natural rainfall for more than two weeks.
 Water lightly twice a week, but avoid drowning the soil.

 Be sure to plant Itoh peonies in rich, well-drained soil; they are sensitive to high levels of nitrogen.

 Itoh peonies are known to be cold hardy.
 However, much like their tree peony parents, Itoh hybrids are primarily recommended for warmer climates (like southern California).

 When fertilizing your Itoh peonies in the spring and summer months, be sure to choose a fertilizer that contains a low level of nitrogen (such as 4-10-12).
 You’ll want to avoid fertilizing peonies in late summer to fall.

 Itoh peonies have large roots, so, when potting, be sure to choose a container that’s a minimum of 18 inches wide and deep.
 The pot should also have excellent drainage.
 Though they can tolerate some cold, it's recommended to move your container indoors for winter.